-Hironobu Hojo | Organic chemistry / Chemical protein synthesis

-Chemical synthesis of proteins and functional elucidation of their post-translational modifications

-We have established an efficient method for the chemical synthesis of proteins, capable of introducing non-natural amino acids and post-translational modifications at arbitrary positions in the sequence.
+Hironobu Hojo | Organic chemistry / Chemical protein synthesis Chemical synthesis of proteins and functional elucidation of their post-translational modifications We have established an efficient method for the chemical synthesis of proteins, capable of introducing non-natural amino acids and post-translational modifications at arbitrary positions in the sequence.
+Using these chemically synthesized acids and post-translational modifications at arbitrary positions in the sequence.
 Using these chemically synthesized proteins, we are aiming to elucidate the function of protein modifications as well as to design new proteins and develop new drugs.